 Today's consumer knows that the natural environment is drowning in discarded single-use consumer plastics, particularly food service containers and tableware made from expanded polystyrene (EPS) plastic, often referred to as "styrofoam."
-The best solution to EPS pollution problem is to make food service clamshells, trays, bowls, plates, and cups instead out of compostable, natural agricultural fiber and thus eliminate the problem altogether...what the consumer wants.
+The best solution to the EPS pollution problem is to make food service clamshells, trays, bowls, plates, and cups instead out of compostable, natural, non-wood agricultural fiber... eliminating the problem altogether without cutting down any trees...just what the consumer wants.

-Today, most of the natural fiber food service containers and tableware used in North America come from Asia, but bringing such a low value, high bulk, lightweight product halfway around the world is too logistically and economically challenging to address the potential of the market.
-North America needs to initiate major production capacity for natural ag-fiber formed food service products to offset the tens of billions of EPS foam products that are being banned by governments all across the continent, and this is what SustainaPac is all about.
+Today, most of the natural fiber food service containers and tableware used in North America come from Asia, but bringing such a low value, high bulk, lightweight product halfway around the world is too logistically and economically challenging to address the potential of this market.
+North America needs to initiate major production capacity for natural ag-fiber formed food service products to offset the tens of billions of EPS foam products that are being shunned by people and governments all across the continent.
+This is what SustainaPac is all about.

 SustainaPac will be a "white label" producer of food service containers and tableware, offering its capacity to existing producers and marketers of these items who wish to enter or expand their presence in the natural fiber, compostable based products market segment.
 Marketers of SustainaPac products will also be able to respond to consumer preference for non-paper replacements for plastics...products that do not require trees to be cut down.
 Formed, natural ag-fiber from wheat straw is the most sustainable solution to the single use EPS plastics problem that one can imagine.